Taormina at the East Coast of Sicily

 The first settlement of Taormina is documented by the southern Italian Siculians (1270-1000 BC), which was before the arrival of the Phoenicians and Greeks.
 Finds of vessels and cutting tools prove their high culture and knowledge of bronze processing.

 The tyrant Dionysios I from Syracuse was destroyed in the year 403 BC. the settlement of Giardini Naxos also took control of Taormina, which was named Tauromenion.

 Later, the Romans, Arabs, Normans, Staufers, and Bourbons took control of the coveted strategically located city.

 What the earth of Sicily produces is a firework of taste.
 The fertile volcanic soil and the intense sun give the fruits a special aroma.

-The dishes are seasoned with the best from nature.
-Lemons, oranges and almonds have access to almost all meat and fish dishes and of course pasta and dolci.
+The dishes are seasoned with the best of nature.
+Lemons, oranges, and almonds have access to almost all meat and fish dishes and of course pasta and dolci.
 Have you ever tried an ice-cold granita made from fresh orange or ground almonds on a summer’s day?
 No?
 Then you should definitely visit Sicily!